semgrep/semgrep-docs/docs/faq.md

 #### How are Semgrep and its rules licensed?

-The [Semgrep command line tool](https://github.com/returntocorp/semgrep) is open-source, licensed under [LGPL 2.1](<https://tldrlegal.com/license/gnu-lesser-general-public-license-v2.1-(lgpl-2.1)>) — you can use it at work, on private and proprietary code, no problem!
+The [Semgrep command line tool](https://github.com/returntocorp/semgrep) is open-source, licensed under [GPL v3](<https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)>) — you can use it at work, on private and proprietary code, no problem!

-The [Semgrep Registry](https://semgrep.dev/explore) contains rules from many different contributors, often under differing licenses.
-If you use Semgrep Registry through Semgrep.dev, r2c is vetting the rules to make sure that the licenses are compatible with using them at your company.
+The [Semgrep Registry](https://semgrep.dev/explore) contains rules from different contributors.
+Most rules, including all community-contributed rules, are under [MIT license](https://tldrlegal.com/license/mit-license).
+Some of the Registry rules written by r2c are licensed under the [Semgrep Registry license](../licensing/#semgrep-registry-license).

-The source for many of r2c’s rules is available at [returntocorp/semgrep-rules](https://github.com/returntocorp/semgrep-rules/).
-These are licensed as LGPL 2.1 under the [Commons Clause](https://commonsclause.com/).
-This means the source for the rules is available, but they can’t be resold without r2c’s permission.
-Although the Commons Clause and related licenses like the BSL/SSPL are embraced by many great open-source projects ([Sentry](https://blog.sentry.io/2019/11/06/relicensing-sentry/), [Cockroach](https://www.cockroachlabs.com/blog/oss-relicensing-cockroachdb/), [Mongo](https://www.mongodb.com/licensing/server-side-public-license/faq)), they are not technically open-source under the OSI definition.
-Why do we have this restriction if we love open source software so much?
-Since r2c offers a paid, hosted version at Semgrep.dev, it’s important for us to have this restriction so other companies like major cloud providers can’t just resell our rules as a competing service.
+The source for many r2c-written Registry rules is available at [returntocorp/semgrep-rules](https://github.com/returntocorp/semgrep-rules/).
+Those licensed under the Semgrep Registry license can’t be resold without r2c’s permission.
+Since r2c offers a paid, hosted application (Semgrep App), it’s important to have this restriction so other companies, like major cloud providers, can’t just resell our rules as a competing service.

-If the LGPL + Common Clause license is an issue for you as a contributor, please give us feedback! r2c may be able to offer you semgrep-rules under a separate license on a case-by-case basis.

 #### Is it ok to run Semgrep or the r2c rules on my work projects?

 Yes!
 Semgrep is safe to run on your private code.
-The Common Clause restriction only comes into effect if you are _selling_ the rules provided in the semgrep-rules repository.
+The [Semgrep Registry license’s](../licensing/#semgrep-registry-license) commercial restrictions only come into effect if you are _selling_ the rules provided in the semgrep-rules repository.
 If that’s the case, you’ll need to talk with r2c first to get permission.

 #### I’m a security professional and want to use the semgrep-rules project with my clients as part of my paid services.
 Is that ok?

-If you have a typical consulting service and running `semgrep` or `semgrep-rules` is part of your assessments, that’s great and of course feel free to refer your clients to the [hosted app](https://semgrep.dev/).
-But if your entire service is about scanning code and you want to charge for running the `semgrep-rules` repository that r2c and the community created and maintains, you need to discuss this with us.
+If you have a typical consulting service and running `semgrep` or `semgrep-rules` is part of your assessments, that’s great and of course feel free to refer your clients to the [Semgrep App](https://semgrep.dev/).
+But if your entire service is about scanning code and you want to charge for running the `semgrep-rules` repository that r2c and the community created and maintains, you need to discuss this with r2c.

 #### What is your support policy?